 The existing buildings on the subject site are on the City's Heritage List as Management Category A (Conservation Essential).
 The building was constructed in 1915 with shops on the ground floor and residences above for the shop tenants and their families.
 The two-storey corner building is a landmark structure in a prominent location and includes a cantilevered awning to the ground floor shops, with a high parapet brick and ornate stucco façade to the upper levels.
 The parapet steps down along William Street and features circular and hanging festoons in the alternate triangular and curved pediments and ball finials.
 There are no building works proposed to the external fabric of the building as part of the proposal.
-It is understood that the subject tenancy has been used as a shop since it was constructed in 1915 and the City's records do not indicate that any other use has occupied or been approved for this tenancy.

 The applicant is seeking approval to change the use of the strata tenancy at No. 458 William Street from a Shop to a Tavern.
-The proposal has been assessed as a Tavern as it is considered to fall within this use under the City's Town Planning Scheme No. 1 as the primary use is for the consumption of beverages with majority of the floor area being identified for patron use and seating.
-The use also aligns with the Department of Local Government, Sport and Cultural Industries (DLGSCI) Tavern liquor licence and the applicant intends to seek this license type which permits the retail sale and on-site consumption of alcoholic beverages.
+The proposal has been assessed as a Tavern to align with the Department of Racing Gaming and Liquor's (DRGL) Tavern liquor licence, as the applicant intends to seek this license type which permits the retail sale and on-site consumption of alcoholic beverages.

 The applicant proposes for the Tavern to operate as a small retail wine store and bar that is focused on natural and minimal intervention wine and showcases Western Australian produce.
-The applicant expects the retail component will equate for 70 per cent of the sales with the dine-in/bar component equating for 30 per cent of sales.
+The applicant expects the retail component will equate for 70% of the sales with the dine-in/bar component equating for 30 percent of sales.

-The dine-in/bar component will offer meals and will incorporate an indoor area of 20 square metres and use 24 square metres of the area within the footpath reserve directly in front of the subject premises for alfresco seating.
+The dine-in/bar component will offer meals and will incorporate an indoor area of 20 square metres and utilise 24 square metres of the area within the footpath reserve directly in front of the subject premises for alfresco seating.
 The indoor area will include a communal table and bar area.
 The proposal also includes an awning and under awning sign on the William Street elevation, which will display the name of the Tavern, 'Wines of While'.
 The proposed development plans are included as Attachment 2.